TARBOO 2026

 There will be food vendors and snack food at the Lantern bar throughout the festival.

-Become a member of the 2025 TARBOO Crew and help make the magic happen!
+Become a member of the 2026 TARBOO Crew and help make the magic happen!
 Our small indie festival could not be successful without the incredible work of volunteers.
-PERKS include one FREE festival pass, FREE camping + parking, and one FREE TARBOO T-Shirt.
+PERKS include one FREE festival pass, FREE camping, and one FREE TARBOO T-Shirt.